-- Voltages above 2.14 Vpc are equivalent to 100% charge. - Values less than 1.97 Vpc correspond to a residual charge of less than 20% or a discharge from over 80% of capacity (DoD >80%). - If most of the cells are discharged to that depth, we recommend a charge in accordance with "Recharging after deep discharge".
+- Voltages above 12.84 Vpc are equivalent to 100% charge. - Values less than 11.84 Vpc correspond to a residual charge of less than 20% or a discharge from over 80% of capacity (DoD >80%). - If most of the cells are discharged to that depth, we recommend a charge in accordance with the "Recharging after deep discharge" section. - For assessing the state of health of the monoblocs, measure after 3 days at the end of the battery charging according to the section "Recharging the Battery in the Workshop" the individual monobloc voltage during trickle charge.
+If the monobloc voltages are not within a window of ± 0.3 Volt, continue the charge and repeat the measurement after 10 completed days.
+Rate the cell voltages in accordance with Appendix A1, "Decision tree for analysis of voltage deviations."

-To check the functionality and the battery capacity, perform a discharge in accordance with the section "CapacityTest".
+To check the functionality and the battery capacity, perform a discharge in accordance with the section "Capacity Test".

-If individual cells show a fault and should be replaced, proceed according to "Replacement of battery segment or individual cells."
+If individual monoblocs show a fault and should be replaced, proceed according to the "Replacement of battery segment or individual blocs" section.

-If you continue to operate the batteries in the train or if a fault can't be found on the dismounted battery, check and verify the conditions of use and the proper functioning of the battery system.
-Refer to "Checking Charge and Cell Voltage."
+If you continue to operate the batteries in the train or when can't find any fault with the dismounted battery, check and verify the conditions of use and the proper functioning of the battery system.
+Refer to "Checking Charge and Bloc Voltage" section.